Rivers United F.C.: History

 Rivers United was founded in 2016 after the Rivers state government got permission to merge Dolphins FC and Sharks FC.
-Both clubs were run by the state government and were having difficulty with finances off the pitch.
-Sharks were relegated to the First Division in 2015 while Dolphins had barely escaped after a 2–2 draw on the final day.
-Rivers United' crest contains both a shark and a dolphin as a result of the merge.
+Both clubs were run by the state government and were experiencing financial difficulty.
+Sharks were relegated to the First Division in 2015 while Dolphins had barely escaped relegation after drawing their final match.
+Rivers United's crest contains both a shark and a dolphin as a result of the merge.

-Stanley Eguma was appointed Rivers' first coach and led them to a win in their first ever league match, 1–0 over Enyimba.
+Stanley Eguma was appointed coach and led them to a win in their first league match, 1–0 over Enyimba.

 The club finished second in the 2016 Nigerian Premier League which qualified them for the 2017 CAF Champions League for the first time.
-A four-goal second-leg win over Mali's AS Bamako with Esosa Igbinoba and Bernard Ovoke each scoring braces put Rivers past the preliminary round.
+A four-goal second-leg win over Mali's AS Bamako with Esosa Igbinoba and Bernard Ovoke each scoring a brace put Rivers past the preliminary round.
 However, they were eliminated by Sudan's Al-Merrikh 4–3 on aggregate in the first round after losing a 3–0 first round lead.

 2021–22: Nigerian Professional League Champions

-On June 25, 2022, Rivers United won their first Nigeria Professional League title with four games to spare after Akwa United beat their nearest challengers, Plateau United 2-1 in Uyo.
+On 25 June 2022, Rivers United won their first Nigeria Professional Football League title with four games to spare after Akwa United beat their nearest challengers, Plateau United 2–1 in Uyo.

 Rivers United ended the season with 77 points, breaking the league record of 73 points in a season.

-The 2021-22 Nigeria Professional League title is their first league title since the merger between Dolphins and Sharks FC of Port Harcourt in 2016.
+The 2021–22 Nigeria Professional Football League title is their first league title since the merger between Dolphins and Sharks FC of Port Harcourt in 2016.
 It is also the first NPFL title by a Rivers-based side since the Dolphins won in 2011.

 Rivers United won 23 games, drew 8, and lost 7 of their 38 league games as they claimed the 2021-22 league title with 10 points ahead of their closest rivals, Plateau United.

+Rivers united players and officials were awarded $20,000 each by the Rivers state government for their league triumph in 2022 and were promised another US$40,000 if they qualify for the 2022-2023 Caf champions league group stage.